 Director, Edoceo Futures.
 Daniela is a skilled industry specialist and recognised thought leader with over 25 years of experience in industry, business innovation and public policy development.
 Prior to establishing herself as a strategic consultant Daniela spent 10 years in the state public sector, overseeing a broad spectrum of industry and economic development programs, including in the areas of Digital Economy, Technology, Innovation, Marine and Defence and Oil and Gas Services.
 As Industry Skills Advisor, Daniela is currently also delivering the federal Government Industry Skills Fund in WA which seeks to grow sustainable businesses by building a highly skilled workforce around business growth opportunities and rapid technological change.

-Sheryl Frame - WiTWA Vice Chair & Industry Affiliations
+Sheryl Frame - WiTWA Deputy Chair & Industry Affiliations

 Director, EDICT International Consultants.
 Sheryl has been a strategic business consultant for over 30 years and currently works as a Commercialisation Adviser for Accelerating Commercialisation – an element of the Entrepreneurs' Programme, a federal government initiative.
 With many years experience working with innovative technology-based businesses, Sheryl has helped take products and services to market.
 Having held numerous senior management and board-positions in Australia and overseas, her extensive in-depth technology, marketing, strategic planning and business skills have underpinned her success in advising, guiding and mentoring innovation and commercialisation a wide range of early-stage companies.